jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 If not existing, for every Face has a boundary condition to be applied.

-### export mesh and case
+### export mesh and case to OpenFOAM text files
 When the preprocessing is finished you export the mesh and cfd settings.
 * Doublecklick on `geometry/CFDAnalysis/Body001_Mesh` and execute the "Write mesh case"-Button inside the FreeCAD-Tasks
 * Doublecklick on `geometry/CFDAnalysis/CfdSolver` and execute the "Write"-Button inside the FreeCAD-Tasks

-These commands will write the folders `meshCase` resp. `case` to the folders specified in the CfdOF-Plugin-Settings.
+These commands will write text files to the subfolders `meshCase` resp. `case` into the directory specified in the CfdOF-Plugin-Settings.

 creating the mesh